 “This new cardmember bonus is not available to either (i) current cardmembers of this credit card, or (ii) previous cardmembers who received a new cardmember bonus for this credit card within the last 24 months.”

-Some banks that have multiple cards under one cobrand, like Amex's Marriott credit cards, have rules in place limiting the number of bonuses you may earn within that brand.
+Some banks that offer multiple cards under one co-branded family, like Amex's Marriott credit cards, have rules limiting the number of bonuses you may earn within that brand.

-Importantly, you should note that these restrictions usually apply to when the bonus was received, rather than when you opened the account.
-The spending period for a welcome offer can range from three months to up to a year.
-Make sure you keep track of the dates when you received a bonus.
+Importantly, these restrictions usually apply to when the bonus was received, rather than when you opened the account.
+The spending period for a welcome offer can range from three months to one year, so make sure you keep track of the dates when you received a bonus.
 If you're not sure, you can ask the bank.

-Finally, double-check the terms and conditions on cards for which you received a bonus in the past.
-If this “lifetime” language isn't present, you're more likely to receive the bonus.
+Finally, double-check the terms and conditions on the cards for which you earned a bonus in the past.
+If “lifetime” language isn't present, you're more likely to receive the bonus.

 Final Thoughts